Meet the Teacher

 Why Suzuki Piano?

-The Suzuki piano curriculum is an accessible, classical music-based method.
-This curriculum offers training for the ear, sight-reading, chord study, foundational technique, and deeper understanding of musical patterns.
+The Suzuki piano curriculum is an accessible classical music-based method.
+This curriculum offers ear training, preparation for sight-reading, chord study, foundational technique, and deeper understanding of musical patterns.
 It is an auditory-based method of teaching piano that emphasizes listening and repetition.
-The method is based on the idea that children learn to play music in a similar way to how they learn their native language.
-The curriculum includes:
+The method is based on the idea that children learn to play music in the same way they learn their native language.

-- Parent involvement: Parents are invited to attend lessons with their child and play the recorded music at home.
+• Parental involvement: Parents attend lessons with their child, learn how to support practice, and play the recorded music at home.

 Get Started